sourcelight/spring-cloud-stream-example/README.md

 # spring-cloud-stream-example-binder

-Basically we're not tied anymore to the message broker using
+Basically we're not tied anymore to the message broker leveraging on the spring-cloud-stream dependency

 ![delegating-filter-proxy](./multiple_brokers.png)